 What would you say is your favorite part of your day-to-day?

 Talking with people.
 I’m very excited about our product, so I get really pumped, and I start getting excited.
 So, yeah, my favorite part is talking with the clients, and showing them how much our software is going to help them through their EOS® journey.

-How long have you been with Traction Tools?
+How long have you been with Bloom Growth?
 What led you here?

 I started December 4th of 2018, so a little over two and a half years.

-It’s actually a little funny—one of the companies I was working for before Traction Tools used the software.
+It’s actually a little funny—one of the companies I was working for before Bloom Growth used the software.
 The company I was working for did some restructuring, and actually got rid of the position I was in.
-They said, “Hey, we set up an interview for you with Traction Tools, and we think it’ll be a perfect fit.
-So, I went over, I interviewed with Traction Tools, and everything went wonderfully.
+They said, “Hey, we set up an interview for you with Bloom Growth, and we think it’ll be a perfect fit.
+So, I went over, I interviewed with Bloom Growth, and everything went wonderfully.

 In the past, did you ever work with companies using EOS?